sero-the-hero/PIC10CSpring2020Assignment1/README.md

 - git CPU always draws at least 1 card
 - git added statements to indicate the game is over
 - git added gamenumber int counter to keep track of games played
+- git added lower and upper case to hit option